For the quickest path to educational improvement — or to dismantling of the public education system — look no further than leadership.

 Many citizens and education policy leaders, particularly civil rights leaders, continue to hold on to the failed test-based practices of No Child Left Behind.
 But what they don’t seem to realize is that if we are to improve the learning opportunities for those students being left behind, we have to have capable, responsive, responsible school leadership in all our schools.

-This draft is a detailed plan to develop school leadership aimed at strengthening and improving the public education system while addressing one root of the existing problem of unequal access to quality education – state and local leadership “capacity.”
+This draft is a detailed plan to develop school leadership aimed at strengthening and improving the public education system while addressing one root cause of the existing problem of unequal access to quality education – state and local leadership “capacity.”
 Developing leadership capacity is a responsibility that must be met.

 We identified the states that have demonstrated over the last 13 years that they can’t adequately and consistently improve the schools most in need of help.
 I know; I live in one.